kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 ##### Old ExternalService behaviour

-It does not look like it's even possible to modify egress with MeshProxyPatch or ProxyTemplate so this needs work outside the scope of this MADR.
+It does not look like it's even possible to modify egress with MeshProxyPatch or ProxyTemplate so this needs work outside the scope of this MADR, but it makes sense to be able to do this.

 #### MeshRateLimit